Ed1123/100-days-of-code/r2-log.md

 **Today's Progress**: I learned how hash tables use hash functions from universal families to compute its operations in constant time average.
 For defining a universal family for hashing integers I learned to use prime numbers.

 **Thoughts:** A down day.
 Negative thoughts everywhere.

+### Day 9: May 3, 2020 (Starting with Julia and math proofs)

+**Today's Progress**: I get to know Julia.
+It looks really promising.
+I also looked at mathematical expectation and modular arithmetic to better understand the proofs demonstrating for the average running time of universal families.

+**Thoughts:** Another down day.

+### Day 10: May 4, 2020 (Download Julia and hashing strings)

+**Today's Progress**: Download Julia to start learning it with its tutorials notebooks.
+Before all of that I came across a lot of debugging.
+Understandable.
+I couldn’t solve all the issues today.
+I also learned to hash strings.
+Basically convert them to ints (using ASCII or Unicode) and use polynomial hashing.

+**Thoughts:** Another down day.

+### Day 11: May 5, 2020 (Finished debugging and start learning Julia)

+**Today's Progress**: I finished debugging my Julia installation and started running the tutorial notebooks.
+So far I’m really liking the notation of the language.
+I hope it evolves as Python did.
+It really looks promising.

+**Thoughts:** Another even downish day.